THE VSKYLABS Rutan LongEZ Project

-The VSKYLABS Rutan LongEZ Project for X-Plane was developed with Burt Rutan's permission (however it is an independent VSKYLABS project which is not affiliated with Burt Rutan).
+The VSKYLABS Rutan LongEZ Project for X-Plane was developed with Burt Rutan's permission.
+However it is an independent VSKYLABS project which is not affiliated and/or endorsed with/by Burt Rutan.
 The project is based on the design of the Long-EZ (NR79RA) prototype.

 - The project is designed and engineered around the original 1980 'LONG-EZ Plans' and 'Pilot Operating Handbook' (N79RA).
 As a result, the VSKYLABS Rutan LongEZ Owner's manual is based on the real LongEZ owner's manual.
 The manual for the VSKYLABS LongEZ aircraft can be downloaded for free.

 - The core of the project is a superb flight dynamics model with authentic aircraft performance and handling characteristics.

 - Aeromatic propeller configuration (fully automatic variable pitch propeller).